Absolutely Everything You Want To Know About Laser Hair Removal

-“Vaxxed and waxed” may be the summer 2021 motto trending on Twitter and TikTok, but laser hair removal is also revving up now that the masses are peeling off their quarantine sweatpants and setting skin free by slipping into swimsuits, cut-offs, and other breezy outfits.
+Sure, spring may have just begun, but summer 2022 is only a heartbeat away, which means that many people are searching for laser hair removal options prior to the warmer season when they’ll be setting skin free by slipping into swimsuits, cut-offs, and other breezy outfits.
 “Our lasers have been running around the clock since the day we re-opened and show no signs of slowing down,” says Dr. Corey L. Hartman, a board-certified dermatologist and the founder of Skin Wellness Dermatology in Birmingham, Alabama.

 “On average it takes at least six to eight months to reach desired results, so it’s best to start sooner than later!” says Samantha Pang, an aesthetic nurse practitioner at SkinSpirit in Beverly Hills, California.
 Whether you’re a newbie or ready to make your return to the world of laser hair removal after months of social distancing, find out all the facts before you get this long-awaited party started.